Cola Cao: Public image

-The companies Nesquik and Cola Cao have been closely compared to each other online.
-However on March 31, 2016 a parody Cola Cao Twitter page sparked an argument with a parody Spanish Twitter page.
-Cola Cao said about how they "have a song" but questioned what Nesquik has instead, "a talking rabbit".
-The Nesquik account later swore and commented on the signature bits.
-This resulted in the official pages of the two brands along with companies like Nestlé clarifying the correct and verified company pages.
+Cola Cao has been closely compared to Nesquik online.
+On March 31, 2016, an argument began between parody Twitter accounts of the two brands.
+The Cola Cao account said that while they have a song, Nesquik only has a talking rabbit; this "says it all".
+The Nesquik account responded by comparing Cola Cao's signature "bits" to lumps of faeces.
+This resulted in the official pages of the two brands as well as Nestlé clarifying the correct, verified company pages.

-The OCU, a member organization of Euroconsumers, compared the two brands to help to close the arguments online directed at which brand is better.
-They compared the cocoa contents and added fibers of the two brands and the OCU concluded that, although other companies provided higher quality chocolate sources, Cola Cao placed 4th: higher than Nesquik.
+The OCU, a member organization of Euroconsumers, compared the two brands to help to resolve the arguments online about which brand is better.
+They compared the cocoa contents and added fibers of the two brands and concluded that, although other companies provided higher quality chocolate sources, Cola Cao placed 4th: higher than Nesquik.

 People on Twitter and Facebook argue about which is better and try to bring everyday evidence to suggest that one company has a new product which makes it better than the other; and this has quickly spread onto the local news.
 For example, on July 6, 2020 McDonald's released the Cola Cao McFlurry which people have used as arguments against Nesquik, questioning if the company has this or not.